LauraFJulia/OrthographicPE/README.md

 pkg install -forge optim
 ```
 3. Run the example script pipeline_octave.m to easily use the code.
 It contains all the necessary steps for the pose estimation of three perspective views using the orthographic model.
 The data used as example is in the data/ folder.

+## COPYRIGHT & LICENCE
+Copyright (c) 2017 Laura F. Julia <laura.fernandez-julia@enpc.fr>
+All rights reserved.

+This program is free software: you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by
+the Free Software Foundation, either version 3 of the License, or
+(at your option) any later version.

+This program is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU General Public License for more details.

+You should have received a copy of the GNU General Public License
+along with this program.
+If not, see <http://www.gnu.org/licenses/>.